matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 As such, this MSC is designed to be as simple as possible to get initial functionality and data structures implemented widely in both clients and servers, so further extensions can be debated, implemented, and tested over time in the future.

+As this data is stored only at the global level, it won't allow users to modify fields per-room, or track historical changes in profile fields.
+However, this is for performance and moderation reasons, as many users will struggle to maintain many fields of personal data between different rooms, and publishing state events for every field change could become an additional burden on servers and moderators.

 ## Alternatives